quantumx-apps/filebrowserDocs/content/en/docs/Integrations/Office/about.md

 integrations:
   office:
-    url: "http://localhost:8081"  # URL reachable by browser -- Use the IP address of your pc if using in other devices beside the pc where you are testing
+    url: "http://localhost:8081"  # URL reachable by browser -- Use the IP address of your pc if using in other devices besides the pc where you are testing
     internalUrl: "http://onlyoffice:80" # onlyoffice docker container name + internal port
     secret: "your-strong-secret"
     viewOnly: false